13 Mistakes To Avoid When Growing Hydrangeas This Season

 Using Too Much Fertilizer

 Fertilizer is a wonderful thing to help grow strong healthy shrubs, but there can be too much of a good thing.
-It is recommended that hydrangeas are fertilized once in the spring and then as the label recommends.
+It is recommended that hydrangeas are fertilized once in the spring and then again in the fall, or as the fertilizer label recommends.

 Most plants like a fall application of fertilizer, however, this application could cause hydrangeas to push vegetative growth too close to the winter which could cause damage to the plant and the flower buds.